oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Keep this page open

+### Step 3c: Testing what happens

 Let's generate some requests to see what happens

-  13. In the OCI Cloud Shell type (Be prepared for an error)
+  1. In the OCI Cloud Shell type (Be prepared for an error)

   - `curl -i -k  -u jack:password https://<external ip>/store/stocklevel`